PVinhP/PPV_Workshop_01/Workshop/content/10-cleanup/_index.md

 ### Remove the AWS SAM application and startup CloudFormation stack

-Navigate to the AWS Cloud9 terminal, and then run the following commands:
+Navigate to the AWS VScode terminal, and then run the following commands:

  1. To delete SAM stack, run the following command.
 ```bash